TechLabs-Remote-Bootcamp/WS24-MyDailyImpact/README.md

    npm run server
    ```

-5. Navigate to the `mdi-react` directory and install frontend dependencies:
+5. Open a  new terminal, navigate to the `mdi-react` directory and install frontend dependencies:
     ```bash
     cd mdi-react
     npm install